The 6 Most Common Alpha Boilers’ Problems [And Quick Fixes]

-If electrical tests show the NTC thermistor as working correctly, the likely cause is a hotspot on the central heating pipes.
+If electrical tests show the NTC thermistor is working correctly, the likely cause is a hotspot on the central heating pipes.

-This can be caused by dents or bends in pipes, or by centralised limescale build-up near the NTC thermistor.
+Dents or bends can cause this in pipes or by centralised limescale build-up near the NTC thermistor.

-The increased heat around the thermistor makes the sensor think the average temperature of water, is much higher than it is.
+The increased heat around the thermistor makes the sensor think the average temperature of the water is much higher than it is.

-A boiler engineer will test the NTC thermistors to check they are producing resistence readings correctly.
+A boiler engineer will test the NTC thermistors to check they are producing resistance readings correctly.

-If they are, it’s likely that limescale needs to be removed.
-This can be done by replacing sections of offending pipework, or a hot flush.
+If they are, limescale likely needs to be removed.
+This can be done by replacing sections of offending pipework or a hot flush.

 Alternatively, if the build-up is on the thermistors themselves, these will need to be cleaned or replaced.